CodectiveOrg/roadmap-quiz-1/README.md

 Declare 4 `@font-face` rules that map to the assets above.
 Use `Codective` as `font-family` for all of them.

+Also set the global font on the root: add a rule so `html` uses `font-family: Codective, sans-serif`.

 ### Usage rules

 In component styles (`globals.css`, `components/*.css`):

 - [ ] For `color`, `background-color`, `border-color`, `outline-color` use only `var(--...)`
+- [ ] Body `max-inline-size` is `60rem` and it has non-zero horizontal padding
 - [ ] Do not use raw color values in declarations (no hex, rgb, hsl)
 - [ ] Allowed keywords: `transparent`, `currentColor`, `inherit`, `initial`, `unset`